AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/multi-step/setup.md

     $ java -jar aem-author-p4502.jar
     ```

 1. Provide an admin password as `admin`.
-Any admin password is acceptable, however its recommend to use the default for local development to reduce the need to re-configure.
+Any admin password is acceptable, however its recommend to use `admin` for local development to reduce the need to re-configure.
 1. After a few minutes the AEM instance will finish installing and a new browser window should open at [http://localhost:4502](http://localhost:4502).
-1. Login with the username `admin` and password `admin`.
+1. Login with the username `admin` and the password selected during AEM's initial start-up (usually `admin`).

 ## Install sample content and GraphQL endpoints {#wknd-site-content-endpoints}